daiyousei-qz/glsld/README.md

-GLSLD is a WIP language server for GLSL.
+GLSLD is a language server for GLSL.
 It aims to implement a frontend of a language that's comptible with most GLSL source code and, based on it, a language server that provides IDE features for the GLSL language.

 This project includes the following components:
 - glsld-core: A core library that provides glsl parser and other utilities.
 - glsld-lexgen: A lexer genenerator for the glsl language.
-- glsld-wrapper: A standalone wrapper executable around the glsld-core.
+- glsld-wrapper: A standalone wrapper executable that is built around the glsld-core.
 - glsld-server: A language server library that implement language server protocol on top of glsld-core.
-- glsld: The language server executable.
+- glsld: The language server executable built on top of the glsld-server.
-- glsld-test: The unit test executable.
+- glsld-test: The unit test executable built on top of the glsld-server.

 ## Features
-Currently, language features below are partially implemented:
+Currently, language features below are (partially) implemented:
-- Go to Declaration
 - Go to Definition
 - Hover
 - References